Find out more here about how to fight charges under Penal Code 22610, which handles the illegal ownership of stun guns, with the Simmrin Law Group.

 - A crime that involves assault

-Individuals with a narcotics addiction cannot legally own, buy, or use a stun gun.
-There are also regulations on age for stun gun ownership.
-In most cases, people younger than 16 years old cannot buy or own a stun gun.
+Individuals with a narcotics addiction cannot legally own, buy, or use a stun gun or taser.
+There are also regulations on the age for ownership of these weapons.
+In most cases, people younger than 16 years old cannot buy or own a stun gun or taser.
 However, exceptions may be made for minors who have written parental consent.

-You should also know that it is illegal to sell a stun gun to individuals under 16 years old in most cases.
-However, store owners can sell a stun gun to a minor who provides written proof of parental consent.
-Find out more about how to fight PC 22610 charges with the Simmrin Law Group.
-Just call our team at
+You should also know that it is illegal to sell a stun gun or taser to individuals under 16 years old in most cases.
+However, store owners can sell these weapons to a minor who provides written proof of parental consent.
+Find out how to fight PC 22610 charges with the Simmrin Law Group.

 Penalties for PC 22610 Convictions

 The court does not always handle PC 22610 charges in the same way.
-Individuals typically face an infraction for a first-time offense.
-Infractions are relatively minor offenses.
+Individuals typically face an infraction for a first-time offense, which is relatively minor.
 A conviction for an infraction usually only leads to a fine of $50.

 However, PC 22610 charges grow more serious for repeat offenders.
 Individuals can face misdemeanor charges for second and subsequent PC 22610 violations.
 A misdemeanor conviction can lead to more serious penalties, including: